lightmaster/Meteobridge-Weather34-Template/README.md

-# This repository is maintained William Bailey (aka lightmaster)
+# This repository is maintained William (aka lightmaster)

 William will be maintaining on behalf of Brian Underdown whilst he ventures off for the next 6-12 months support is available via the Github issues function or via email support@lightmaster.pw